fuhengwu2021/distributedai/chapter5-beyond-state-sharding-with-deepspeed-and-megatron/main.md

 2. **Is GPU-only state sharding insufficient?**
    - Yes → Consider DeepSpeed ZeRO-Offload/Infinity (with throughput tradeoffs)
-   - No → FSDP2 is sufficient
+   - No → FSDP2 or Megatron-FSDP is sufficient

 3. **Do you need multi-node scaling?**
-   - Yes → Add Pipeline Parallelism and consider ZeRO++ for communication optimization
+   - Yes → Add Megatron Pipeline Parallelism (PP) for inter-node scaling
    - No → Tensor parallelism within nodes is sufficient

+4. **Is sequence length >= 8K tokens?**
+   - Yes → Add Megatron Context Parallelism (CP) to reduce activation memory
+   - No → Sequence parallelism with TP is sufficient

+5. **Is this an MoE model?**
+   - Yes → Add Megatron Expert Parallelism (EP) for efficient expert routing
+   - No → Standard TP/PP is sufficient

+6. **Do you need maximum performance?**
+   - Yes → Use Megatron-FSDP instead of PyTorch FSDP2 (15-25% faster)
+   - No → PyTorch FSDP2 is sufficient

 **The fundamental principle**: Large-scale training is no longer about choosing a single parallelism strategy, but about composing multiple strategies along orthogonal axes.
 State sharding and computation sharding are complementary, not competing.